coopermaruyama/tableau-react/README.md

 ```
 npm install tableau-react --save
 ```

+## Compile this module using your build tool.
+ For example in webpack, add the below exclude rule to your `babel-loader`

 ```
-Compile this module using your build tool.
+exclude: /node_modules|tableau-react/
 ```

 ## Usage